seldonian-toolkit/Engine/source/overview.rst

 		filename,
 		metadata_filename)

-The :code:`filename` parameter must point to a data file consisting of rows of numbers that are comma-separated and have no header.
+The :code:`filename` parameter must point to a data file consisting of rows of numbers (or arrays) that are comma-separated and have no header.
 Categorical columns must be numerically encoded.
 For example, a supervised learning data file format might look like:

 .. code::